-Strategy - FPPR s.9.2
+Result or Strategy - FPPR s.9.2

-- For the purposes of FPPR s.9.2, as a Strategy, each Holder will comply with the Categories of Visually Altered Forest Landscape6 established by the "Order - Establishment of Scenic Areas and Visual Quality Objectives for the Campbell River Forest District" (2005); - 2.
-Where required, a Visual Impact Assessment (VIA) will be conducted according to the ABCFP's 'Guidance for Forest Professionals Practicing in Visual Resource Management', as amended from time to time: - Each Holder will ensure that the recommendations in an applicable VIA are followed to the extent practicable, including mitigation measures such as tree crown modification of timbered edges; - 4.
+- 1. For the purposes of FPPR s.9.2, as a Result or Strategy, each Holder adopts the "Order Establishment of Scenic Areas and Visual Quality Objectives for the Campbell River Forest District" (2005): - 2.
+Where required, a Visual Impact Assessment (VIA) will be conducted according to the ABCFP's 'Guidance for Forest Professionals Practicing in Visual Resource Management', as amended from time to time; - Each Holder will ensure that the recommendations in an applicable VIA are followed to the extent practicable, including mitigation measures such as tree crown modification of timbered edges; - 4.
 The scenic areas and VQOs apply to a road permit, cutting permit or area declared under FPPR s.14(4), as the scenic areas and VQOs were on the date of submission.
-This Strategy applies to new objectives established under GAR s.7 on the effective date of the Order; and
+This Result or Strategy applies to new objectives established under GAR s.7 on the effective date of the Order; and - 5.
+If the road or harvesting relates to the harvesting of timber that is damaged or destroyed by fire insects, disease, wind, flooding or other factor, and it is not practicable to meet the established VQO, a Holder may make an application for an exemption to the objective under FPPR s.12(7).